 In addition, fentanyl is used illegally for its euphoric effects.
 Many drug dealers add fentanyl to other illegal opioid drugs, like heroin.
 Fentanyl is also mixed with stimulant drugs like cocaine or methamphetamine, often without the user’s knowledge.

 Unfortunately, drug dealers mix fentanyl with other drugs due to its high potency and low cost.
 As a result, fentanyl increases the “high” that users get.
 Therefore, users are addicted more easily, and this is a factor that increases rates of addiction in the United States.

 Fentanyl addiction is a growing concern in the United States, as it is 1 of the main causes of opioid-related overdose deaths.
 California, like most states, is also seeing a health concern with fentanyl.
 As a result, the California Department of Public Health (CDPH) is working to inform the public about the issue to prevent substance abuse and reduce harm.

-The CDPH shares the following statistics about fentanyl addiction in Palm Desert and Riverside County, California:
+The CDPH shares the following statistics about fentanyl addiction in Palm Springs and Riverside County, California:

 - From 2018 to 2020, opioid-related overdose deaths increased by 173% in Riverside County

 - 400 opioid-related overdose deaths occurred in Riverside County in 2020